DentDesk

 Questions?
 We've got answers.

-It is an AI call coverage layer designed for multi-location dental groups.
-It can answer overflow or after-hours calls, apply location-specific rules, route urgent needs, and support booking or handoff workflows.
+A DSO AI receptionist is a call coverage layer for multi-location dental groups.
+It answers overflow or after-hours calls, applies location-specific rules, routes urgent needs, and supports booking or handoff workflows.

 Yes.
 A DSO can standardize core language while allowing location-specific office hours, providers, appointment types, emergency contacts, and fallback rules.